 Turn right on trail 4145 and head uphill a few miles to a

-that leads to a spectacular view of Morgan Creek, and and an
+as the trail climbs to a spectacular view of Morgan Creek and and an

 descends to a picnic area at the top of road 176.
 Follow this road

 downhill a few miles to an intersection with road 057 and turn left.

 Follow 057 northwest about 3/4 of a mile to the West Fork of Morgan

 Twin Peaks LO

 remote areas you'll ever visit

 in the United States.
 Trail 4143 has wonderful